ysengoku/42-ft_transcendence/doc/crontab/CRONTAB.md

 - Periodic execution of inactive user checks.
 - Secure calls to the Django API : trigger the task via a cronjob running in a separate container.
-- Handling of CSRF token retrieval and Bearer token authentication for endpoint security.
+- Handling Bearer token authentication for endpoint security.

 ---

 ## 1. Architecture \& Execution Flow

 - The cronjob script runs in a **separate Docker container** from the Django backend.
-- On every scheduled interval (every minute), the cronjob script performs:
-  - A GET request to fetch a CSRF token from the `/api/cronjob/csrf-token` endpoint.
-  - A DELETE request to the `/api/cronjob/cron/check-inactive-users` endpoint, sending the required headers (`Authorization Bearer` token and `X-CSRFToken`).
+- On every scheduled interval (every minute), the cronjob script performs A DELETE request to the `/api/cronjob/cron/check-inactive-users` endpoint, sending the required headers (`Authorization Bearer` token).
-- The Django backend, secured with HTTPS through Nginx, verifies the Bearer token and bypasses CSRF validation on this endpoint using the `@csrf_exempt` decorator.
+- The Django backend verifies the Bearer token and bypasses CSRF validation on this endpoint using the `@csrf_exempt` decorator.
 - The business logic function `check_inactive_users()` is invoked :
   - Marks users without recent activity as inactive
   - Updates the database